Wander Franco Player Props: Rays vs. Tigers

 - Franco hit .277 with 20 doubles, three triples, six home runs and 27 walks.

-- In 29.4% of his games a season ago (25 of 85), Franco plated a run.
-In seven of those games (8.2%) he recorded more than one RBI, and he had three or more in one contest.
+- In 29.4% of his 85 games a year ago, Franco drove in a run (25 times).
+He also had seven games with multiple RBIs (8.2%), and three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.